zovt/little-engine/README.md

 The Little Engine is an open-source 3D game engine with a focus on aesthetics.

+## Goals
+- API aesthetics and stylization
+- Cover common use cases (and allow other cases to be implemented by the end user)

 ## API Stability Disclaimer
 Until the first major version is released, expect drastic API changes frequently and without warning.